microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identityprovider.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Represents identity providers in an Azure Active Directory (Azure AD) tenant and B2C tenant.
-Represents an Azure Active Directory (Azure AD) identity provider.
-The identity provider can be Microsoft, Google, Facebook, Amazon, or LinkedIn.
+In an Azure Active Directory (Azure AD) tenant B2B scenarios the identity providers can be Google or Facebook.
+In a B2C tenant the identity provider can be Microsoft, Google, Facebook, Amazon, LinkedIn, Twitter or any OpenID Connect supported providers.
+The following Identity Providers are in Preview: Weibo, QQ, WeChat and GitHub.

-Configuring an identity provider in your Azure AD B2C tenant enables:
+Configuring an identity provider in your Azure AD B2C tenant enables users to:

-* Users to sign up and sign in using a social account in a consumer application.
+* Sign up and sign in using a social account or a custom OpenID Connect supported provider in a consumer application.
 For example, an application can use Azure AD B2C to allow users to sign up for the service using a Facebook account.
-* Users to link an existing local account to a social account in a consumer application.
+* Link an existing local account to a social account in a consumer application.
 For example, a user has created a username and password (local account) in the application.
 The user later decides to link the existing local account to their Facebook account so they can sign in using Facebook.

-Configuring an identity provider in your Azure AD tenant enables future B2B guest scenarios.
+Configuring an identity provider in your Azure AD tenant enables new B2B guest scenarios.
 For example, an organization has resources in Microsoft 365 that need to be shared with a Gmail user.
 The Gmail user will use their Google account credentials to authenticate and access the documents.
+Represents an Azure Active Directory (Azure AD) identity provider.
+The identity provider can be Microsoft, Google, Facebook, Amazon, or LinkedIn.
 ## Methods

 | Method       | Return Type  |Description|